xrubio/pandora/docs/tutorials/00_introduction.md

 	2. C++ Pandora Library.
 Advanced users can program ABMs in C++ programming language.
 This interface allows to access the full power of the library, including automatic generation of parallelized code (ready to be executed in HPC).

 We recommend to start with [pyPandora tutorial](01_getting_started_pyPandora.md) and the introduction to the [pyAnalysis package](04_pyanalysis.md).
 C++ programmers and experienced users should follow the [C++ tutorial](02_getting_started_pandora.md),the [C++ Analysis package](05_analysis.md), the description of the [Parallel package](TUTORIAL_PARALLELIZATION), and the way Pandora models agents with advanced behaviors and [decision making processes](TUTORIAL_ADVANCED_AI).
 To verify simulations you will also need to understand [how the Logger system works](03_logging_system.md).
 Finally, Pandora has several ways to interact with other software packages.
-Users can take a look to the tutorial on [GIS integration] (TUTORIAL_GIS), and [statistical output](ANALYSIS_R).
+Users can take a look to the tutorial on [GIS integration](TUTORIAL_GIS), and [statistical output](ANALYSIS_R).